 - Avoiding sex

-If the infection lasts for a day or more or is particularly painful, your doctor may prescribe antibiotics – usually a short course of trimethoprim.
+If the infection lasts for a day or more or is particularly painful, your doctor may prescribe antibiotics – usually a short course of nitrofurantoin (or if that's not suitable, trimethoprim).
 You should find that your infection clears up in a matter of days.
 Paracetamol or ibuprofen may also be recommended to bring your temperature down.
 Over-the-counter products like sodium citrate sachets are also an option and work by reducing the acidity of your urine.
 This will help to relieve some of the pain of a UTI, however, it will not treat the infection.

 Contrary to popular belief, there is little evidence that drinking cranberry juice offers any benefit to women suffering from a bladder infection.